-NOTE: See section Hard Drive Designation for the order of the drive bays.
+NOTE: Refer to section Hard Drive Designation for the order of the drive bays.

-2. When the faulty hard drive is located, push the release button to eject the drive tray, wait for 30 seconds for the drive to spin down, then pull the tray out using the spring handle.
+2. When the faulty drive is located, push the release button to eject the drive tray, wait for 30 seconds for the drive to spin down, then pull the tray out using the spring handle.

-3. Remove the retention screws from the drive tray to dislodge the hard drive.
+3. Remove the side clips from the tray (A) then remove the hard drive from the tray.